Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Exact Geometric Identity for Single-Qubit Systems

-Let us now apply this identity to a single qubit system governed by the GKSL equation.
-Suppose the system Hamiltonian is given by $\hat{H} = \boldsymbol{e} \cdot \boldsymbol{\sigma}$ with a constant vector $\boldsymbol{e}$.
-The dynamics of the Bloch vector is then given by
+Let us now apply this identity to a single-qubit system governed by the unital GKSL equation.
+We suppose that the system Hamiltonian is given by $\hat{H}=\bm{e}\cdot\bm{\sigma}$ with a constant vector $\bm{e}$.
+In general, the Bloch equation derived from the GKSL master equation can take a more general form that includes a non-diagonal dissipative matrix and a non-zero affine term (see Appendix \ref{app:affine_derivation}).
+In this paper, to simplify the numerical demonstration, we assume a simplified dynamics of the Bloch vector: